codex-academy/SortAndSearch/pages/intro.md

 ### Know they neighbour

-Create a function:
+Create a function that:

-  * That takes a list of numbers.
+  * takes a list of numbers;
-  * And loop through the numbers.
+  * loops through the numbers;
-  * And compare each number with its neighbour to the right.
+  * compares each number with its neighbour to the right;
-  * If a number is bigger than its neighbour on the right, it should swap with its neighbour.
+  * if a number is bigger than its neighbour on the right, it should swap with its neighbour.
-  * And returns the resulting list.
+  * returns the resulting list.

 What is the result of this function?
 Where does the biggest number ends up?